 Both have a completely different interface.
-The tools in Snapseed are in the tools section, whereas the styles tab contains some on the go styles.
-The option on the top is for undoing and redoing while you can see tutorials and change settings in the far-right ellipsis.
+The tools in Snapseed are in the tools section, and the styles tab contains some on-the-go styles.
+The top option is for undoing and redoing, while you can see tutorials and change settings in the far-right ellipsis.

-Lightroom, on the contrary, comes with the dark theme with all the tool at the bottom.
-At the top, you get the image info, ratings, help, share, delete and other options.
-Holding on the photo shows the original photo in both.
+Adobe Lightroom, on the contrary, comes with a dark theme with all the tools at the bottom.
+At the top, you get the image info, ratings, help, share, delete, and other options.
+Holding on to the photo shows the original picture in both.

-Snapseed comes with over 25 tools in total with 11 styles, while Lightroom comes with about 15, but each tool contains some sub-tools.
-The blog post will compare some major tools.
+Snapseed comes with 11 styles and over 25 tools, while Lightroom comes with about 15, and each tool contains some sub-tools.
+Let’s compare some of the significant tools.

 Crop and rotate

 Both come with tutorials to help you learn.
-Snapseed comes with over 25 tutorials, while new tutorials are published regularly on the main interface of Lightroom.
-Each tutorial in Snapseed first explains the tools and then offers to apply those same edits to your picture.
-Lightroom, on the other hand, suggests the edits on the tutorial photo to help you master the app features.
-Both apps support to export the same resolution image.
-Snapseed saves the date, photo location and camera information, and it exports in jpeg format.
-Lightroom alongside date and camera info, adds tags depending on the photo.
-It does not save the photo location, and the exported format is jpg.
+Snapseed comes with over 25 tutorials.
+Each tutorial explains the tools and then applies the edits to your picture.

+The last part of Snapseed vs. Lightroom mobile is the export features.
+Both apps support exporting the same resolution image.
+Snapseed saves the date, photo location, and camera information, and it exports in jpeg format.

 Lightroom mobile is not entirely free.
-The discussed tools in this blog post are free, while there a few tools which come with the Adobe Photography plan.
+The discussed tools in this blog post are free, while a few tools come with the Adobe Photography plan.
 The premium tools include: